jr-packages/efficientR/README.md

 for the [useR!2017](https://www.user2017.brussels/uploads/gillespie_efficient_R_tutorial_170112_152605_1.html)
 tutorial.
 All material is contained within an R package (very efficient).

-The material in this tutorial is based on the [Efficient R Programming](http://shop.oreilly.com/product/0636920047995.do) book.
+The material in this tutorial is based on the [Efficient R Programming](http://shop.oreilly.com/product/0636920047995.do) book and the [Jumping Rivers](https://www.jumpingrivers.com) one day course.

 ## Package Installation